 The sample studied here is in no sense representative of any specific population.
 Despite our efforts to arrive at a broad base of recruitment of participants, the possibility remains that there is some hidden bias towards unusually accurate diarists.
-However, our investigation of the relationship of educational levels to reporting provides evidence of a systematic bias from this source.
+However, our investigation of the relationship of educational levels to reporting provides no evidence of systematic bias from this source.

-Holding this issue on one side, we demonstrate that self-report time-use diaries provide a reliable basis for the accurate estimation of time-use patterns, without evidence of undue bias by educational level.
+Holding this issue on one side, we demonstrate that self-report time-use diaries provide a reliable basis for the accurate estimation of time-use patterns.
 By direct inference, we can therefore conclude that when collected from representative samples of respondents, time-use diaries can validly and reasonably reliably represent the time-use of populations.
 This is an important advance on the previous time-diary evaluation literature, insofar as it relies not on a priori reasoning but on comparisons with unimpeachable criterion data.

-Our results amplify, on a much broader basis, the conclusions of Kelly et al (2014) comparing selfreport trip logs to camera records of travel: the self-reports provide generally accurate and unbiased aggregate estimates of means of time in activities, with a random error at the level of individual observations, presumably related to recall error.
+Our results amplify, on a much broader basis, the conclusions of Kelly et al (2014) comparing self-report trip logs to camera records of travel: the self-reports provide generally accurate and unbiased aggregate estimates of means of time in activities, with a random error at the level of individual observations, presumably related to recall error.
 The CAPTURE-24 study is the first to provide a clear test of the performance of conventional standard time-use diaries against reasonably objective criterion measures and covering the full range of daily activities.